 - We do not repair things because they break, but because we look after them.
 This insight reframes repair not as a response to breakage but as an act of resistance against consumerist cycles that is part of a wider ecology of care.

 - The past does not merely inform the present but interacts dynamically with it, influencing contemporary social practices (including secrecy, neglect, and and heritage-making).
-The investigation of what does not disappear properly makes visible broken relationships and where the mark between the old and the new actually lays.
+The investigation of what does not disappear properly makes visible broken relationships and where the mark between the old and the new actually lies.

-- The gap between anthropology as a practice and as a discipline is overgrowing; there is a need to expand ethnographic registers with experimental collaborations and multimodal formats.
+- The gap between anthropology as a practice and as a discipline is widening; there is a need to expand ethnographic registers with experimental collaborations and multimodal formats.
 In doing so, we can generate novel configurations of knowledge and widen anthropology’s public relevance.

 Martínez has demonstrated an innovative capacity to: